true-while/AzureFastStartForIoT/Connected Campus/README.md

     ![Blank project](images/newproject.png)
 2. Call your project "ConnectedBackApp" and make sure the .NET Framework version is 4.5.1 or later.
 Click __Create__.
 Accept the defaults for Universal Windows Project target versions.
 3. [Follow these instructions to add a NuGet reference](/Developer Setup/NuGet Package Install.md) to the __Microsoft.Azure.Devices.Client__ package.
-4. Right click on References in the Solution Explorer and choose “Connected Service”.
+4. Right click on References in the Solution Explorer and choose "Add Connected Service".
     ![Add reference](images/addservicereference.png)
 5. Choose __Azure IoT Hub__ and press __Configure__ then select the option to __hardcode__ shared access keys in the applications code, then press OK.
     ![Add Service](images/addservice.png) ![Hardcode connection string](images/hardcode.png)